yrjarv/.dotfiles/README.md

 installations, but that failed.

-Now, the directory only contains `devilry_colors.js` - a script made by [Johann Tveranger](github.com/johtve) to make the [Devilry](devilry.ifi.uio.no) UI a little bit less confusing.
-I have modified it slightly, so that there is slightly less visual clutter.
+Now, the directory only contains `devilry_colors.js` - a script made by [Johann Tveranger](https://www.github.com/johtve) to make the [Devilry ](https://devilry.ifi.uio.no) UI a little bit less confusing.
+I have modified it slightly, so that there is even less visual clutter.
 To use the script, install Tampermonkey in your browser.

 ### `bash_profile` and `bashrc`